 The course introduces students to the foundational themes, methods and skills necessary for the study of history at the tertiary level.
 With a particular focus on the study of primary sources, it enables students to explore for themselves the historical origins of Europe's central, and often fraught, role in world affairs today.

-1. a broad understanding of the origins and nature of Europe's encounters and interactions with the wider world.
+1. Understand the origins and nature of Europe's encounters and interactions with the wider world.

-3. a familiarity with, and critical evaluation of, relevant primary and secondary sources
+3. Critically evaluate the relevant primary and secondary sources

-5. effective and appropriate communication skills, written and oral, across a range of forms
+5. Acquire effective and appropriate communication skills, written and oral, across a range of forms

-6. basic awareness of ethical issues and standards within History
+6. Know the ethical issues and standards within History

-7. respect for and understanding of cultures other than one's own.
+7. Respect and understand cultures other than one's own.